lanl/scico/misc/conda/README.rst

    ./make_conda_env.sh -y -e py39

-To include GPU support, follow the `jax installation instructions <https://github.com/google/jax#pip-installation-gpu-cuda>`__.
+To include GPU support, follow the `jax installation instructions <https://github.com/google/jax#pip-installation-gpu-cuda>`__ after running this script and activating the environment created by it.

 Caveats